-The Group also intends to commence the main infrastructure work of the newly approved 500-acre industrial park at Bandar Cemerlang in FY2025 as we plan to launch the first phase for sales within the next three years.
+With the expected increase in demand of industrial factories in JS-JEZ, the Group is also progressing with site clearing for the 500-acres industrial park in Bandar Cemerlang in FY2025 with plans to launch Phase 1 next year.

 Barring major geopolitical uncertainties and economic headwinds, the Board is positive and confident of the prospects of the Group's upcoming new property development and anticipates that the Group will be operating at optimum capacity in the coming years.
-Based on committed sales of RM828.9 million, including the land sales at NCIP of RM677.5 million as at 16 May 2024 out of which RM458 million has already been completed to date, the Board expects the Group to have an exceptional year in FY2025.
+Based on committed property sales totalling RM437 million as at 16 May 2025, including the land sales at NCIP of RM240 million, the Board expects the Group to perform well in FY2026.